thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 - ``⊥`` is has a map into ``⊤``.
   This is due to ``⊥`` being initial in the category ``Type``.
+- The empty space is a subspace of the singleton space.
+  In fact the empty space is a subspace of any space.

 Part 2 - The natural numbers
 ============================